Ello

 Adding flavor: the benefits of spices and seasonings in winter

-• Posted 1 year ago
+• Posted 2 years ago

 With the arrival of cold weather, it’s no coincidence that we’re drawn to cinnamon rolls and spicy pumpkin soup.
 It turns out that spices can make winter much more pleasant.